Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Preliminaries and Previous Work

 \end{defn}

 A convex polytope is the convex hull of a finite set of vertices given by the columns of $V$.
-A convex polytope defined using a matrix of concatenated vertices is said to be given in \emph{vertex-representation} (V-rep).
+A convex polytope defined using a matrix of concatenated vertices is said to be given in \emph{vertex representation} (V-rep).
+Constrained zonotopes are an alternative representation for polytopes with computational advantages for key set operations \cite{scott2016constrained}.
+Hybrid zonotopes extend constrained zonotopes by the addition of binary factors, allowing for representation of nonconvex and potentially disjoint sets while maintaining computational advantages for set operations associated with constrained zonotopes.
+The proposed method leverages the ability to efficiently represent nonconvexities within a single set, as opposed to via a collection of convex sets.